The best Amazon price trackers – 5 solutions for your business

 Amazon Price Tracker #4: Earny

 You can use Earny as a browser extension or as an Amazon price tracker app (iOS and Android).
 The service costs $20 per year and is worth it if you are constantly looking for the next deal.
-If you are a seller and only want to track Amazon price trends, you might as well use one of the free tools mentioned above.
+If you are a seller and only want to track Amazon price trends, you might as well work with one of the free tools mentioned above.

 Amazon Price Tracker #5: Jungle-Search

-With a very user-friendly website and a fairly good reach (.com | .co.uk | .fr | .de | .ca), Jungle-Search is a straightforward Amazon price tracker that gets the job done but doesn’t offer much more.
+With a very clear website and a quite good reach (.com | .co.uk | .fr | .de | .ca), Jungle-Search is a straightforward Amazon price tracker that gets the job done, but not much more.

-All you need to do is select the category you want to search in and then specify one of the optional criteria in the search form.
+All you have to do is simply select the category you want to search in and then specify one of the optional criteria in the search form.
 Once you have done this and click “Search on Amazon.de” (or whichever country you prefer), you will be redirected to the results of your search on Amazon in a new tab.

 Next Steps